Learn more about the status of active WaterSMART Initiative (WSI) priority area funding projects.

 Priority Area Extent in Acres: 85,000

-Proposed New Contract Acres: 1,200
+Goal for New Contract Acres: 8,000

-The Lower Tule River Irrigation District in Tulare County, California used two Reclamation WaterSMART Program grants in the Water and Energy Efficiency Grant category and one in the Small-scale Water Efficiency Project category to install automated meters at turnouts along open canals, meters to monitor flows into groundwater recharge basins, and pipe to convert earthen canals.
+The Lower Tule River Irrigation District in Tulare County, California used two Reclamation WaterSMART Program grants in the Water and Energy Efficiency Grant category and one in the Small-scale Water Efficiency Project category to install automated meters at turnouts along open canals, meters to monitor flows into groundwater recharge basins, and pipes to convert earthen canals.
 This project saved 19,837 acre-feet of surface water per year previously lost to seepage to meet the demands within the district during the summer or to store for release during the winter as flood waters to recharge groundwater.
-With additional NRCS assistance, agricultural producers including historically underserved producers as defined by USDA will be able to install micro-irrigation systems, pipelines, and pumps, line reservoirs, manage nutrients, manage residue, plant cover crops, amend soil carbon, and install groundwater recharge basins or on-farm recharge practices saving an additional 4,500 acre-feet of water from being pumped from the ground each year.
+With additional NRCS assistance, agricultural producers including historically underserved producers will be able to install micro-irrigation systems, pipelines, and pumps, line reservoirs, manage nutrients and crop residue, plant cover crops, amend soil carbon, and install groundwater recharge basins or on-farm recharge practices saving an additional 4,500 acre-feet of water from being pumped from the ground each year.
 Reduced groundwater pumping allows for more water to be available to disadvantaged communities including Tipton, Woodville, Poplar, Waukena, and Corcoran.
 In addition to the water saving and drought resilience benefits, EQIP funding will protect water quality, improve soil health, and improve crop productivity and health.

 Name: Tranquility Irrigation District